digital-blueprint/dispatch-app/README.md

 [dbp-qualified-signature-pdf-upload/index.html](https://gitlab.tugraz.at/dbp/dual-delivery/dualdelivery/-/tree/master/examples/dbp-qualified-signature-pdf-upload/index.html)

 Note that you will need a Keycloak server along with a client id for the domain you are running this html on.

+## Exposed CSS variables

+- `--dbp-override-image-nextcloud` is used to override the cloud image on the connection screen of the Nextcloud file picker
+    - example CSS: `html { --dbp-override-image-nextcloud: url(/icons/nextcloud.svg); }`